patosullivan/dwm/README.md

-# Luke's build of dwm
+# My build of Luke's build of dwm

 ## FAQ

+> What's different from Luke's build?

+It has a systray.
+That, and the readme includes this extra FAQ question/answer.

 > What are the bindings?